myaxxxxx/transfer-st/README.md

 ## Knowledge-Preserving Pluggable Modules for Multilingual Speech Translation Tasks

-This repository contains the code and pruned models for our manuscrpit Knowledge-Preserving Pluggable Modules for Multilingual Speech Translation Tasks.
+This repository contains the code of our manuscrpit Knowledge-Preserving Pluggable Modules for Multilingual Speech Translation Tasks.